Course Outline

 • Brief history and evolution of Groovy

-• Why choose Groovy for government projects?
+• Why choose Groovy for government applications?

-• Overview of programming concepts
+• Overview of programming concepts for government use

-• Introduction to scripting vs compiled languages
+• Introduction to scripting versus compiled languages in the context of government projects

-Environment Setup
+Environment Setup for Government

 • Installing Groovy for government systems

-• Exploring GroovyShell for government applications
+• Exploring GroovyShell in a government context

 Your First Groovy Script for Government